How do I shut down my Amazon Lightsail resources?

 - Delete a Lightsail load balancer - Deleting a load balancer also detaches any Lightsail instances attached to it, but doesn't delete the Lightsail instances.
-If you enabled encrypted (HTTPS) traffic using an SSL/TLS certificate, then deleting the load balancer also permanently deletes any SSL/TLS certificates associated with the load balancer.
+If you activated encrypted (HTTPS) traffic using an SSL/TLS certificate, then deleting the load balancer also deletes any SSL/TLS certificates associated with the load balancer.

 - Delete an SSL/TLS certificate - You can delete an SSL/TLS certificate that you no longer use.
 For example, your certificate might be expired, and you attached an updated certificate that's validated.

 - Turn off VPC peering that you no longer need - To turn off your VPC peering, do the following: